MissouriMRR/propguard/README.md

 5. Open a pull request.
 6. Free feel to contact any member of the Missouri S&T Multirotor Design Team for help!

-## Adding/editing tutorials

-[Visit here](https://github.com/MissouriMRR/propguard/blob/master/contributing-tutorials.md) for more information about contributing your own Propguard tutorials.

-We'll flesh this out more when we finish the editor!

 ## Roadmap and progress

 See the [Projects section](https://github.com/MissouriMRR/propguard/projects) for more information on deadlines and tasks that need to be done.
 We expect to have Propguard's editor ready before the summer of 2021.